You’ve always wanted to write about that summer in India, or that year in Paris, or wherever you may have roamed.

 No matter how big or how small, travel changes us.
 By the time we get to this step, the ending to your story will seem inevitable.

 Each step will bring you closer to completing one of your travel memoir stories, and call to mind other stories that you want tell.
 I’ll be going through these steps right alongside you, writing my own travel memoir, and share my results with you during each training.

 Once you’ve gone through these steps, you’ll have written a travel memoir story, blog post or chapter from your travel memoir book that you love.

 Take this process with you to write more and more stories about your journeys, near and far.

-That includes short video trainings every Monday and Wednesday (that can also be downloaded as audio), a Facebook community dedicated to the course (where I will answer questions and get involved in the discussions, and not just hand over the work to you and the other members of the group), and a few surprises along the way.
+That includes 20 minute video trainings every Monday and Wednesday (that can also be downloaded as audio), a Facebook community dedicated to the course (where I will answer questions and get involved in the discussions, and not just hand over the work to you and the other members of the group), and a few surprises along the way.

 At the end of each video, I will ask you to complete a small action based on what you just learned.